 Seabed: sand Wind protection: from all winds from N to SW, through W

-Žuljana is a very beautiful small village, located on the southwestern coast of the peninsula Pelješac.
-Located approximately 50 NM from Dubrovnik.
-The bay is overlooking the island of Mljet and Mljet channel.
+Žuljana is a charming little village, located on the southwestern coast of the peninsula Pelješac, located approximately 50 NM from Dubrovnik.
+The bay is overlooking the island of Mljet and the Mljet channel.
 Approaching the bay by boat, you will be astounded with natural diversities.
-Amazing scenery of hanging rocks and landscapes of lush pine woods stretching all along the sea shore with amazing pebble beaches, underwater treasures and friendly local people.
-Sea around Žuljana is ideal for snorkeling, diving and spearfishing.
-Surroundings are ideal for walking, hiking and biking.
+Fantastic scenery of hanging rocks and landscapes of lush pine woods stretching all along the sea shore with amazing pebble beaches, underwater treasures and friendly local people.
+Sea around Žuljana is ideal for snorkeling, diving, and spearfishing.
+Surroundings are suitable for walking, hiking, and biking.

 Žuljana is unavoidable if you are sailing the south Dalmatia, or one way from Split to Dubrovnik or Dubrovnik to Split.

-We totally recommend visit to nearby town of Ston, with impressive stone walls, ancient salt-works and famous cuisine based on the shells naturally grown in Ston bay.
+We recommend a visit to the nearby town of Ston, with impressive stone walls, ancient salt-works, and famous cuisine based on the shells naturally grown in Ston bay.

 Coordinates: 42°41’51.1″N 17°44’19.0″E